ProbabilisticWorld/CovidLabs/README.md

 	* I use a couple of [PhET][PhET] simulations, as well as have students take and graph their own data using a stopwatch and tape measure.

 # About me
 My name is Dan Roth.
 I'm a physics professor at [Olympic College][OC], a two-year college in Bremerton, WA.
+My email is: droth (at) olympic.edu

 # Copyright and license info